Memorial service planned for Trevon Johnson; family questions shooting

 As family and friends prepare to remember and bury Trevon Johnson, the 17-year-old Villa Park-area teen shot and killed by a DuPage County sheriff's deputy, they say they still have many questions.

-Johnson's uncle, the Rev. Alfonzo Singletary of the Tabernacle of Hope Church of God in Christ in Chicago, said they are finalizing plans for a Sunday afternoon memorial service at the church, 1233 W. 109th Place in Chicago, and for a Jan.
-14 funeral service at Hope Community Advent Christian Church, 5900 W. Iowa St. in Chicago.
+Johnson's uncle, the Rev. Alfonzo Singletary of the Tabernacle of Hope Church of God in Christ in Chicago, said they are finalizing plans for a Sunday memorial service, from 11:30 a.m. to 1 p.m. at the church, 4666 W. Washington Blvd., and for a Jan.
+14 funeral, at 11 a.m. at Hope Community Advent Christian Church, 5900 W. Iowa St., Chicago.

 Singletary said family members are at peace as they make the arrangements, but they're also still searching for answers.